evrentan/year-in-percent/README.md

 - Calculate the percentage of the current year that has been completed.
 - Lightweight and easy to integrate.
+- Returns a JSON object with the percentage, current date, start of the year, end of the year, total milliseconds in the year, and milliseconds elapsed in the year.

 ## Installation